 - Remove the skin from pork belly (if it is still attached) and score the skin in a 1″ cross pattern.

 - Sprinkle the dry rub over all sides rubbing it in all the nooks and crannies, then cover the pork belly with plastic wrap and refrigerate for at least 24 hours.

 - Let the pork belly sit out to come to room temperature while you bring the smoker at 225 degrees F.

 - Add the wood chips and once it starts to smoke, place the pork belly in the smoker over indirect heat for 3 to 4 hours, or until it comes to an internal temperature of 165 degrees F.

-- Remove from the heat and let rest for 20 minutes.
+- Remove from the heat and let rest for at least 20 minutes.

 Pork belly dry rub

 The dry rub is an essential part to enhance the flavor and tenderness.
 The amount of salt and sugar in the dry rub also makes it like a dry brine.
 Let the pork belly sit covered in the refrigerator for at least 12 hours, and preferably for 24 hours before smoking it.